Home > Hungary > Budapest > International Christian School of Budapest

 Use of technology in the classroom

 All classrooms have computers and projectors.
+Grades Pre-1 through 4 have access to iPads to a lesser degree.
+Grades 5-8 students have access to laptop carts at school.
 Upper School (Gr.
 9-12) students must bring their own computers to school.
-Middle Grades (Gr.
-5-8) students have access to laptop carts at school.
-In Early Grades (Gr.
-Pre1-4), we use iPads to a lesser degree.
-Technology is integrated into the curriculum, particularly starting in Grade 3.
-Our school uses Microsoft Teams and other O365 Suite products to deliver digital content and to provide a seamless teacher-student communication and collaboration.
+Digital literacy, including typing skills, basics of coding, and ethical use of the internet and artificial intelligence, are part of the Educational Technology curriculum offered from 3rd grade.
+Our school uses Microsoft Teams and other O365 Suite products to deliver digital content and to provide seamless teacher-student communication and collaboration.

 Is the school ready to use virtual classrooms when needed? (e.g. teaching lessons online if the school is closed, e.g. during COVID-19 closures)